omeka-s-modules/StaticSiteExport/README.md

 ## Building a static site

-After exporting a static site using the provided "gohugo-theme-omeka-s" theme, you can unzip the resulting ZIP file and immediately use Hugo to build the static site:
+After exporting a static site using the provided "gohugo-theme-omeka-s" theme, you can unzip the resulting ZIP file and immediately use Hugo to build and view the static site:

 ```
 $ cd /path/to/static-sites/